 1. Crime: Brazil has a lot of it.

-If you come from a country where the your only concern during a midnight supermarket run in your pajamas is whether someone you know will see you, get ready for a change of mindset.
+If you come from a country where your only concern during a midnight supermarket run in your pajamas is whether someone you know will see you, get ready for a change of mindset.
 Brazil is a dangerous place – some places more than others.
 Does this mean you should lock yourself in your house?
 No!
 Although the homicide rate is insanely high, most of the murders are centralized in the poorer regions and where there are ongoing wars between gangs and the police.
-Outside of these regions your main worry is theft and muggings.
+Outside of these regions, your main worry is theft and muggings.
 Yes, these bandits are armed, but there aren’t dead bodies of tourists being collected from Copacabana beach every day.
-Nevertheless, the constant waves of crime does add an extra element of vigilance in my everyday walks, which does become a hassle.
+Nevertheless, the constant waves of crime do add an extra element of vigilance in my everyday walks, which does become a hassle.
 One can´t simply relax and enjoy the scenery here in Brazil.
-In fact my first mugging (ever in my life) occurred when I left a club at 2 in the morning figuring I could walk around downtown São Paulo like I had walked the streets of Philadelphia so many times, alone, in the wee hours, contemplating life while on my way to the metro.
+In fact, my first mugging (ever in my life) occurred when I left a club at 2 in the morning figuring I could walk around downtown São Paulo like I had walked the streets of Philadelphia so many times, alone, in the wee hours, contemplating life while on my way to the metro.
 WRONG!!!
-Clearly I am not dead.
+Clearly, I am not dead.
 They were only interested in some cash and even thanked me after for my cooperation.
 Go figure.
-In my shock I said, “You’re welcome.”
+In my shock, I said, “You’re welcome.”

 2. Lack of Commitment: I don´t know how they manage to get married.

-It’s pretty generally known that Brazilians do not like confrontation, and so in order to avoid it they simply lie to you.
+It’s pretty generally known that Brazilians do not like confrontation, and so in order to avoid it, they simply lie to you.
 They say they are going to do something but never give a date.
 They confirm their presence at your event, but later tell you that they forget they had a family gathering the same day.
 They will tell you they are interested in a project you are working on, but won’t get back to you for further feedback.
 It’s the way it works.
 Unless you get a hard Yes and see bodies moving, expect that most anything coming out of a Brazilians mouth is a non-committal style No – even their Maybes.
-This can be soul crushing at first if you are really looking forward to something, but soon you realize it’s the way things are and learn to depend on yourself and the few pro-commitment Brazilians friends that you will make along the way.
+This can be soul-crushing at first if you are really looking forward to something, but soon you realize it’s the way things are and learn to depend on yourself and the few pro-commitment Brazilians friends that you will make along the way.